Best Beginner Telescope Mounts for Astrophotography (2026 Guide)

 #1: Sky WatcherEQ-AL55i Pro

-The Sky-Watcher EQ-AL55i Pro stands out as a highly innovative, modern entry into the beginner equatorial mount market, specifically engineered to replace older, clunkier legacy systems.
-One of its absolute best pros is the “All-Latitude” (AL) hardware redesign, which features a dual-position counterweight bar allowing a full 0° to 90° polar elevation range.
-This completely eliminates the mechanical locking or tripod-striking issues encountered by traditional mounts when used near the equator or in extreme northern and southern latitudes.
-Additionally, the mount modernizes cable management by encasing the motor housings entirely and featuring a stationary 2.1mm power hub alongside a native USB-C port, massively reducing the risk of accidental cable snags during long-exposure tracking.
+Replacing the discontinued EQM-35 Pro, this model entirely outclasses its predecessor by adding integrated Wi-Fi, Bluetooth, and a built-in illuminated polar scope reticle right out of the box.
+Its standout feature is the “All-Latitude” (AL) hardware redesign, which uses a dual-position counterweight bar to allow a full 0° to 90° polar elevation range.
+This completely prevents the mechanical locking or tripod-striking issues encountered by traditional mounts when used near the equator or in extreme northern and southern latitudes.
+Additionally, Sky-Watcher modernized the cable management by entirely encasing the motor housings and featuring a stationary power hub alongside a native USB-C port, massively reducing the risk of accidental cable snags.
 Real-world users highlight that it integrates flawlessly over USB-C with mini-PCs or astro-controllers like the ASIAIR, running smoothly and quietly for light-to-medium imaging payloads.

 Sky-Watcher